quassy/prefect/docs/core/concepts/notifications.md

 You can check that this state handler has identical behavior to the first one we implemented.
 This factory method allows users to mix and match pieces of logic using a simple API.

 An incredibly common check is whether or not the state is `Failed`.
 For this reason, Prefect provides an even higher level API for constructing on failure callbacks.
-In particular, given a function with signature
+In particular, given a function with signature...

 ```python
 def f(obj: Union[Task, Flow], state: State) -> None
 ```

-one can use the `on_failure` keyword argument to both Tasks and Flows for automatically creating the appropriate state handler.
+...one can use the `on_failure` keyword argument to both Tasks and Flows for automatically creating the appropriate state handler.